telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### pageable.pageSize `Number`

-The number of data items which will be displayed in the grid.
+The number of data items which will be displayed in the grid. **This setting will not work if the Grid is assigned an already existing Kendo UI DataSource instance.**

 #### Example - set page size